daniel-ilett/shaders-portal/README.md

 This project includes shaders for:
 - A *Spyro*-style portal effect including a cubemap-based rendering of the world on the other side of the portal;
-- A *Portal*-style placeable portal that renders the view through the other portal in realtime using the stencil buffer, an oblique projection matrix, and smart camera placement.
+- A *Manifold Garden*-style placeable portal that renders a non-recursive view through the other portal in realtime using the stencil buffer, an oblique projection matrix and smart camera placement;
+- A *Portal*-style portal that builds on the previous version, adding recursion and using screenspace texture sampling instead of the stencil buffer.

 ## Software